 HBO programming chief Michael Lombardo says the drama series’ producers are leaning towards three more seasons after the just-concluded series five.

-“I’m always hoping they’re going to change their minds, but I think that’s what we’re looking at right now,” Mr Lombardo told a Television Critics Association meeting in Beverly Hills.
+“I’m always hoping they’re going to change their minds, but I think that’s what we’re looking at right now,” Lombardo said in Beverly Hills at a Television Critics Association meeting.

-Asked about the possibility of a prequel series, Mr Lombardo said he believed there was “enormous story material” to be mined for such a project.
+Asked about the possibility of a prequel, Lombardo said he believed there was “enormous story material” to be mined for such a project.
 But the focus now of showrunners David Benioff and DB Weiss was season six of Game Of Thrones, he said, which is in production for 2016.

 The series came under fire this year for a rape scene involving a bride’s assault by her husband on their wedding night.

 Voters in the TV academy were not swayed by the controversy, making Game Of Thrones the most-nominated series last month.
-It received 24 nods for the September awards, including best drama series.
+It received 24 nods, including for best drama series.

 Lombardo was asked if the popular character of Jon Snow, who appeared to die last season, was actually a goner.
 “Dead is dead is dead,” he said, adding, “everything I’ve seen, heard and read” Snow is dead.

 © Irish Examiner Ltd. All rights reserved